iluvgirlswithglasses/mail-client/doc/fin/smtp.md

 4. `DATA`: Indicates that the mail's content begins at the next line
 5. Writes every line of the mail's content

-There is one notice, though, that the mail content is more than just words being sent.
+There is one notice, though, that the mail is more than just words being sent.
 Sometimes, you send files; And sometimes, you send your mail to different people in different manners.
 The next part of this section explains how our SMTP module handles these demands.

 ## Multipart/Mixed Message

-To support attachment sendings, the message is divided into parts, and parts are separated from each other by a designated boundary.
-A multipart message should look like this format:
+To support attachments sending, the message is segmented into parts, each separated by a designated boundary.
+A multipart message should adhere to this format:

 ```py
 Content-Type: multipart/mixed; boundary="------------???????"